 Think you might be suffering from seasonal depression?
 Seasonal depression, or seasonal affective disorder (SAD), strikes millions of people around the globe.
 Typically, it begins as the long, colorful days of autumn fade into stark winter.
 The days become shorter, and you have fewer hours of sunlight to enjoy each day.
 For many, this is when feelings of sadness or hopelessness begin to develop.
 They may worsen as winter progresses and then suddenly start to let up once spring makes an appearance.
 If you suspect you may have seasonal depression, monitor your thoughts and feelings as autumn winds down and the next season takes its place.
+You may need treatments such as cognitive-behavioral therapy to begin the healing process.
 To learn more, please contact Pennsylvania Adult and Teen Challenge today at 844.442.8673.

 Signs of Seasonal Depression

 While it’s normal to have those days where you feel listless or blue, a prolonged stretch could be a sign of a seasonal affective disorder.
 Other symptoms include:

 - Loss of interest in activities you once enjoyed